 Many studies show that inelastic demands of structures depend on the type of induced ground motion (e.g. far-field and near-field ground motions).
-The parameters governed the near-field ground motions (NFGM) and it effect on the inelastic demand of structures have been extensively studied.
-In the 1970s, a pioneering work in investigating NFGM affecting a building was conducted by Bertero et al. [i] The effect of NFGM on the structural response is further explored by Hall et al. [2].
-The structure when the fundamental period of vibration of structure is comparable to the duration of the NFGM's pulse.
-Maholtra [i] found the directivity pulse motion affected the responses of structures in increasing the base shear and interstory drifts in high-rise buildings, increasing the illitity demand.
+The parameters governed the near-field ground motions (NFGM) and its effect on the inelastic demand of structures have been extensively studied.
+In the 1970s, a pioneering work in investigating NFGM affecting a building was conducted by Bertero et al. [1].
+The effect of NFGM on the structural response is further explored by Hall et al. [2].
+The study found that the effect of NFGM can be very effective in causing damage in structure when the fundamental period of vibration of structure is comparable to the duration of the NFGM's pulse.
+Maholtra [3] found the directivity pulse motion affected the responses of structures in increasing the base shear and interstory drifts in high-rise buildings, increasing the ductility demand.
 Alavi and Krawinkler [4], Krawinkler et al. [5], and Krawinkler et al. [6] revealed that large elastic storey shear forces in the upper storey of the structure were found to be generated by FDE with a fundamental period of the structure higher than the pulse period.